st10437348/st10437348_prog6221_POEPart1/README.md

 - What is your purpose?
 - How are you?
 - What can I ask you about?
+- What can do know about passwords/phishing/safe browsing?

 To exit the chat, type: exit